DamaZeSzczurem/tindog/README.md

 # Tindog
 Easy web code chellange from App Berwery.
 Coded by me.
-You can find live <a href=""> here</a>
+You can find live <a href="https://damazeszczurem.github.io/tindog/"> here</a>